ADR, Tow-Carrier Claims and the Real Risks

 The Wild West of Hitch-Mounted Cargo Carriers

-There’s been a surge of bold claims lately — “ADR certified to 3.5 tonnes!” — on hitch-mounted spare, cargo, and fuel carriers that plug straight into a vehicle’s towbar.
+Recently there has been another wave of competitors entering the market locally, and from international suppliers.
+The bold claim — “ADR certified to 3.5 tonnes!” — on hitch-mounted spare, cargo, and fuel carriers that plug straight into a vehicle’s towbar.

-Sounds impressive… until you look closer at the actual limits set by ADR 62/02, your vehicle’s down-ball rating, and how leverage, dynamic loads, and fatigue all interact.
+Sounds impressive… until you look closer at the actual limits set by ADR 62/02, your vehicle’s down-ball rating, and how leverage, dynamic loads, and fatigue all interact with these types of products.

 At Mirack Products, we design, test, and manufacture in Australia — and our reputation is built on transparency: real data, real testing, and real safety.